browserengineering/book/book/scheduling.md

 48][hobbit-fps]) while television shows traditionally use 30 frames per second.
 Consistency is often more important than the actual frame
-rate: a consistant 24 frames per second can look a lot smoother than a frame varying rate between 60 and 24.
+rate: a consistant 24 frames per second can look a lot smoother than a varying rate between 60 and 24.

 :::